Frequently Asked Questions

-The PTF will identify criteria by which all academic programs and administrative programs will be evaluated.
+The PTF has approved criteria by which all academic programs and administrative programs will be evaluated.
 Different criteria will apply for academic and administrative programs.
 The academic priorities team will carry out the evaluation of academic programs and the administrative priorities team will carry out the evaluation of administrative programs.

 Based on information provided via templates by Laurier community members